StarRocks/starrocks/using_starrocks/External_table.md

 * Elasticsearch clusters with HTTP basic authentication enabled are supported.
 * Querying data from StarRocks may not be as fast as directly querying data from Elasticsearch, such as count-related queries.
 The reason is that Elasticsearch directly reads the metadata of target documents without the need to filter the real data, which accelerates the count query.

-## External table for databases that support JDBC drivers
+## External table for a JDBC-compatible database

-Since 2.3.0 version, StarRocks provides external tables to query databases that support JDBC drivers.
+Since 2.3.0 version, StarRocks provides external tables to query JDBC-compatible databases.
 This way, you can analyze the data of such databases in a blazing fast manner without the need to import the data into StarRocks.
-This topic describes how to create an external table in StarRocks and query data in databases that support JDBC drivers.
+This topic describes how to create an external table in StarRocks and query data in JDBC-compatible databases.

 ### Prerequisites